Scientific Name: Rubia Tinctorum

 A second use of the dyebath can often be made, which will result in paler shades than the first dyebath.
 Simply reheat the bath and add more fibers/fabrics.
 You may even find you can do a third batch.

-For purple colors, fibers can be mordanted first with iron sulphate, but if you want to dye reds as well, a portion of the original dyebath should be taken out and the iron-mordanted fibers processed separately to avoid iron contamination in the red dyebath.
+For mauve and purple colors, fibers can be mordanted first with iron sulphate, but if you want to dye reds as well, a portion of the original dyebath should be taken out and the iron-mordanted fibers processed separately to avoid iron contamination in the red dyebath.
 Iron-mordanted fibers/fabric should be held at 60-70 degrees celsius as for reds.

 Ceilidh has used our madder and she said:

 I discovered themazi’s natural dyes at the beginning of this year.
 It was the first time I dyed with madder and I was totally blown away by the colour I achieved.
 Super rich reds when used in conjunction with tannin and lovely salmon pinks when used with alum mordants alone.

 How do we ship your order?

 We ship our products worldwide.
 Once you enter your address, you can see the shipping cost to your country.
 We ship with express delivery which means we use TNT, UPS, or DHL carriers.

 Please keep in mind that the shipping cost is calculated on the basis of weight including packaging, so it may be beneficial to order more than one product at a time.
 You will pay the same shipping fee for 400g of products as for 100g.

 Please be aware that we also sell bulk quantities wholesale.
 We consider every order over 50kg as wholesale and we offer discounted prices.
 To enquire about this, click here

 Search: Buy madder powder | Natural dye | Botanical dye | Plant based dye | How to dye cotton | Red natural dye | Pink natural dye |Orange natural dye | Purple natural dye